rocconnick/mle-project-challenge/README.md

 #### Recommendations
 - We recommend using [Docker](https://docs.docker.com/get-started/) to containerize and deploy the model.
 However, feel free to use a different technology if there is one you are more familiar with.
 - In addition to Docker, you'll need to use several other components to create a scalable REST API.
 Google is your friend here, do some web searching to figure out what other components are needed to deploy a scaleable REST API for a Python application.
 - For the updated model use a traditional machine learning algorithm (no need for deep learning).
 Build out an 80% solution.
-Don't invest time in getting the maximum prediction accuracy.
+Don't invest time in getting the maximum prediction performance.
 This is not a Kaggle competition.

 ## Time management ##
 **We cannot stress these two enough:**